 For more history, stroll the streets of the Financial District at dawn on the Fourth, when the scenery most resembles its colonial incarnation.
 You’ll learn about NYC’s pivotal role in the Revolutionary War, and little-known local heroes like Marinus Willet, who evolved from street brawler to prominent leader.
 The tour begins at 6am on July 4th.

 New Times Square attraction National Geographic Encounter: Ocean Odyssey is offering a special ticket deal in honor of the Fourth.
 From Monday, July 2nd through Thursday, July 5th, ocean enthusiasts can get 2-for-1 tickets with the code SEASAVE.
 And if you can’t make it to the beach during the holiday week, join Encounter for “Sip n’ Sea,” a fun beach-themed wine night.
 From 4 to 9pm on Monday, July 2nd to Friday, July 8th, tickets to Encounter will include a glass of wine or non-alcoholic beverage.

 4th of July New York: Coney Island

 There’s nothing quite as patriotic as watching the Nathan’s Famous hot dog eating contest, a July 4th tradition on Coney Island.
-2016’s winner.
-Joey Chestnut, devoured a whopping 70 hot dogs in 10 minutes to set a new contest record.
-The world’s top competitive eaters gather for the event, with 2015 Nathan’s Famous World Champion Matt Stonie and 2016 women's title holder Miki Sudo back to bite it out.
-It's free, but get there early as lots of people turn out for the event.
+The world’s top competitive eaters gather for the event.
+Pre-show festivities begin at 10am with performances by musical and dance acts.
+The women’s competition begins at 11am and the men’s competition starts at 12:30pm.
+It's free, but get there early as lots of people (some 30,000!) turn out for the event.